gruntjs/grunt-docs/grunt.fail.md

 grunt.fail.warn(error [, errorcode])
 ```

-If `--debug 9` is specified on the command-line and an error object was specified, a stack trace will be logged.
+If `--stack` is specified on the command-line and an error object was specified, a stack trace will be logged.

 _This method is also available as `grunt.warn`._